Comparing Travel + Leisure (TNL) & The Competition

 |2.44

-Travel + Leisure presently has a consensus target price of $76.00, indicating a potential upside of 26.02%.
-As a group, “Hotels & motels” companies have a potential downside of 7.46%.
-Given Travel + Leisure’s stronger consensus rating and higher probable upside, research analysts plainly believe Travel + Leisure is more favorable than its competitors.
+Travel + Leisure presently has a consensus price target of $76.00, suggesting a potential upside of 29.47%.
+As a group, “Hotels & motels” companies have a potential downside of 5.26%.
+Given Travel + Leisure’s stronger consensus rating and higher probable upside, analysts clearly believe Travel + Leisure is more favorable than its competitors.

 Summary